 What Should Motorcyclists And Peddled Bikers Know About Biker Scars?

-Many people don’t understand how life altering the effects of road rash, or friction burns are, thinking they are fairly moderate injuries such as a child would endure on their knee or hand palm after tripping and falling while playing outside.
+Many people don’t understand how life-altering the effects of road rash or friction burns are, thinking they are pretty moderate injuries such as a child would endure on their knee or hand palm after tripping and falling while playing outside.
 But truth be told, sometimes more than just a few layers of skin are stripped away in a collision.

-Remember that during a crash, the rider is at risk for being embedded with flying or falling objects like broken glass.
+Remember that the rider is at risk of being embedded with flying or falling objects like broken glass during a crash.
 So don’t just think road rash is the pain problem when it comes to scars.
 Living in chronic pain is something no rider wants.
-Certainly their spouses, children, friends and family don’t want to spend the rest of their lives with someone who is always grumpy and living off of pain killers.
-Being is constant pain from adhesions and scars will impacting every part of the riding victim’s life.
+Indeed, their spouses, children, friends, and family don’t want to spend the rest of their lives with someone who is always grumpy and living off painkillers.
+Being in constant pain from adhesions and scars will impact every part of the riding victim’s life.

 - Nerve damage.
-In some cases the wound penetrates deeply and causes causes nerve damage to the scarred area.
-Neurological damage like this could cause too little or too much sensation at the area impacted.
+In some cases, the wound penetrates profoundly and causes nerve damage to the scarred area.
+Neurological damage like this could cause too little or too much sensation in the area impacted.

-- Damage to tendons, joints and muscles.
-In many serious and gory burn injury cases, compound fractures, lacerations and road rash claims the wound can be deep enough to expose joints, muscles and tendons.
-Sometimes the pain and swelling, along with all the debris embedded in the wound can create an increased risk of bad infection.
+- Damage to tendons, joints, and muscles.
+In many severe and gory burn injury cases, compound fractures, lacerations, and road rash claims, the wound can be deep enough to expose joints, muscles, and tendons.
+Sometimes, the pain and swelling and all the debris embedded in the damage can create an increased risk of a nasty infection.

 What Are Some Steps To Take To Fight Infections And Heal Scars?

-Even with immediate medical evacuation after a bad motorcycle or bike crash, riders risk permanent deformities to the scared area.
+Even with immediate medical evacuation after a lousy motorcycle or bike crash, riders risk permanent deformities to the scared area.

-Many outdoorsmen like joggers, and bicyclists have dealt with minor scrapes by treating them at home themselves.
+Many outdoors people, like joggers and bicyclists, have dealt with minor scrapes by treating them at home themselves.

 - Clean the wound with bacitracin.

-Keep the area dry, and let it to heal, which typically happens in a few weeks.
+Keep the area dry, and let it heal, which typically happens in a few weeks.

-In the case of more severe burn cases, or in cases of road rash, expensive emergency care may be required.
-And this is another reason why you should already have a motorcycle accident lawyer on retainer at all times if you intend upon riding on the public streets.
+In more severe burn cases or cases of road rash, expensive emergency care may be required.
+And this is another reason why you should already have a motorcycle accident lawyer on retainer at all times if you intend to ride on the public streets.
 Sometimes you will need follow-up treatments and pain meds while the scars begin to heal up.
-At the emergency room, the nursing staff and assistants will attempt to remove any foreign matter such as dirt and gravel from the bloodied area.
+The nursing staff and assistants at the emergency room will attempt to remove any foreign matter, such as dirt and gravel, from the bloodied area.

 In bad burns or deep, penetrating wound cases, severe scars may require immediate surgical intervention so the victim can hopefully make a full recovery.
-Surgery doctors may remove embedded objects, repair abraded muscles, repair ligaments and tendons, and even sew on skin flaps, graphs and folds to create new skin in bad burn cases.
-Also, catheter hoses may be added into the wound to help the victim drain any infection or fluid buildup caused by any remaining objects in the affected bodypart.
+Surgery doctors may remove embedded objects, repair abraded muscles, repair ligaments, and tendons, and even sew on skin flaps, graphs, and folds to create new skin in bad burn cases.
+Also, doctors can add catheter hoses to the wound, helping the victim drain infection or fluid buildup caused by any remaining objects in the affected body part.

-During the patient’s recovery, doctors may need to view the wound regularly to see how the healing is progressing.
+During the patient’s recovery, doctors may need to view the wound regularly to see how the healing progresses.

-Some victims of road rash may require physical therapy to learn how to cope with limitations caused by tightened skin and scarring.
+Some road rash victims may require physical therapy to learn how to cope with limitations caused by tightened skin and scarring.
 In some cases, road rash may impact mobility around joints.
-The patient may need to work hard to restore as much mobility as possible and learn to live within any limitations posed by that scarring.
+The patient may need to work hard to restore as much mobility as possible and learn to live within any scarring limitations.

-Sometimes people with facial scars, or whole sections of their body unable to perspire will require emergency or elective surgery to try and restore normal human looks and functions like sweating.
-Scar victims may be looking at multiple surgeries over a period of many years, in particular when dealing with facial reconstructive surgery.
+Sometimes, people with facial scars or whole sections of their bodies unable to perspire will require emergency or elective surgery to restore average human looks and functions like sweating.
+Scar victims may be looking at multiple surgeries over many years, mainly when dealing with facial reconstructive surgery.

 Impediments To Healing?

 Stay out of the sun when you have scars.
-At least over the affected area, because exposure to UV radiation, which is what sunlight is made up of, can increase permanent scarring.
-Also, follow your doctors instructions when it comes to taking vitamins and prescription creams.
-Since scars are known to decrease flexibility and make people less mobile, you may need special drugs and a stretching regimen to stay pliable and elastic while you heal.
+At least over the affected area, exposure to UV radiation, which is what sunlight is made up of, can increase permanent scarring.
+Also, follow your doctor’s instructions when it comes to taking vitamins and prescription creams.
+Since scars are known to decrease flexibility and make people less mobile, you may need certain drugs and a stretching regimen to stay pliable and elastic while you heal.

 In a motorcycle or bicycle v. car accident, riders will have little time to react.
-So there is a good chance they will end up with some type of scar.
+So there is a good chance they will end up with some scar.
 Always wear protective riding gear while navigating the busy streets of Los Angeles.
-Cover your feet, toes, arms, legs and face, even in warmer temperatures.
+Cover your feet, toes, arms, legs, and face, even in warmer temperatures.

-Wearing typical athletic pants or clothes does not help that much in reducing the the odds of road rash, lacerations or burns.
+Wearing typical athletic pants or clothes does not help reduce the odds of road rash, lacerations, or burns.
 But protective gear can give your body some armor that can resist tearing or ripping longer than street garb.
-Protective gear remains the best and last form of skin protection you will have while riding.
+Protective equipment remains the best and final form of skin protection you will have while riding.

 - Most bike riders may prefer not to wear heavier, full-faced helmets due to slower speeds and less wind present to cool their face and head.

 - Avoid riding on slick, oily surfaces.
-Slick pavement from a fresh rain, or from leaked oil can raise the odds that your tires will slide out from under you, causing you to lay over a motorcycle or bicycle and ultimately leading to road rash.
+Smooth pavement from fresh rain or leaked oil can raise the odds that your tires will slide out from under you, causing you to lay over a motorcycle or bicycle and ultimately leading to road rash.

 - Avoid riding in bad weather.
 In bad weather, accident risks are always at an increase.